 The Scene: Botswana

 These guys are the trouble-making imps or goblins of African folklore.
-They can be extremely mean-spirited, very much like the “gremlins” of American myth.
+They can be extremely mean-spirited, like the “gremlins” of American myth.
 They are fickle, selfish, tricky, and very dangerous.
-They are able to change their shape and appearance, and can even become completely invisible when they drink from their local waters!
+They can change their shape and appearance and can even become completely invisible when they drink from their local waters!

 Naturally, this makes them incredibly difficult to spot.
 It also doesn’t help that, like many imps and demons, Tokoloshe mostly only come out at night to terrorize their victims.
 Legend has it that the only way to keep a Tokoloshe away is to put a brick beneath each leg of your bed – so you may want to try that while searching for the Tokoloshe!

-Even today, many people all across Africa genuinely believe the Tokoloshe exists – so much so, that a quick Youtube search will reveal plenty of Tokoloshe pranks played off of peoples’ real fears, such as this one!
+Even today, many people all across Africa genuinely believe the Tokoloshe exists – so much so, that a quick Youtube search will reveal plenty of Tokoloshe pranks played off of peoples’ real fears.

 I think, of all the cryptids you might see on this safari, the Tokoloshe is probably the only one you really, really don’t want to see.